Garlic Butter Steak Bites with Parmesan Cream Sauce

 Combining Ingredients

 Finally, it’s time to combine everything.
 Add the seared steak bites back into the skillet.
 Make sure they are well coated with the creamy Parmesan sauce.
 Heat everything together for an extra minute.
 Now, you have a delicious dish ready to serve.
-For the full recipe, check out the cooking section above.

 Tips & Tricks